PaingThuTa/Project-01-Spending-Tracker/README.md

 1. Install dependencies: `pnpm install`
 2. Start the development server: `pnpm start` or `pnpm dev`
 3. Open http://localhost:3000 in your browser

-### Alternative with npm
-If you prefer npm:
-1. Install dependencies: `npm install`
-2. Start the development server: `npm start`
-3. Start the development server: `npm start`
-4. Start the development server: `npm start`